eduardoleao052/Transformer-from-scratch/README.md

 - Finally, simply run on terminal:
 ```
-python3 run.py --test --config=config.py"
+python3 run.py --test --config=config.py
 ```

 ### Results
-- The Recurrent Neural Network implementation in main.py achieved a loss of <b>1.22</b> with a 78 vocabulary size and ~2M tokens of training for 100,000 timesteps (32 batch_size, 200 n_iterations).
+- The Recurrent Neural Network implementation in main.py achieved a loss of <b>1.22</b> with a 78 vocabulary size and ~1M tokens of training for 50,000 timesteps.
-- The LSTM achieved a loss of <b>1.11</b> with the same settings.
-- Training times seemed to be a little faster with GPU, but the improvement was not dramatic (maybe due to iterative and non-paralellizeable nature of RNNs).
-- Total training times: RNN ~4h, LSTM ~10h on one GTX1070 Nvidia GPU.
-- Result with ~4h of pretraining on reduced version of COCA (around 10M tokens) and ~1h of fine-tuning on <i>tiny_shakespeare</i> dataset:
+- It was trained on the <i>tiny shakespeare</i> text in `shakespeare.txt`.
+The results follow:
 ```
 CORIOLANUS:
 I am the guilty us, friar is too tate.